DavidWells/davidwells-legacy-site/content/blog/2019-05-09-netlify-year-one.md

 - Relish & repeat success
 - **Have fun & build awesome** ✨

 Looking back at the past year Netlify has enabled me to do just that.
-I had a blast and built some awesome stuff!
+I had a lot of fun and built some awesome stuff!

-It's also been the most stuff I've ever created in a single year.
-There are some other bits and bobs that I can't mention here just yet. 🤯
+It's also been the prolific year of building I've ever had.
+There are **more** things not even mentioned in this post 🤯.
+Mamma mia!

 <img src="https://s3-us-west-2.amazonaws.com/assets.davidwells.io/blog/success-kid.jpg" />